Staying Safe while enjoying Kampala’s Nightlife

 Those mosquito girls (sex workers):

-They can be very good-looking, have a wonderful yet sad story, speak excellent English (even University graduates turn to Prostitution) but they do have a very high rate of STD’s – over 50% of them have STD of one kind or another.
+They can be beautiful, have an incredible yet sad story, speak excellent English (even University graduates turn to Prostitution), but they do have a very high rate of STD’s – over 50% of them have STD of one kind or another.
 Then there is AIDS and HIV..over 40 some percent of them are HIV positive – some know their HIV Status, but need the money.

 You can also get robbed by mosquito girls, cell-phone, wallet, money, credit cards, everything gone and that lovely girl you met is not to be found.